 Documents to be drafted shall include ‘technical specifications’ for supplies and ‘terms of reference’ for services along with budget estimates.
 The preferred procurement procedure for supplies and services is the competitive negotiated one.
 Since there are no provisions on which procurement templates must be used under the TASC, it is recommended to use those available from PRAG.

-The JTS staff drafts the tender dossiers prepared for the procurement of supplies and services and submits them to the OS for verification.
+The JTS staff drafts the tender dossiers prepared for the procurement of supplies and services and submits them to the OS for check.
 When this procurement, according to the provisions of the Section 6.5 of the TASC ToR, requires prior approval by the DEU, the OS will be responsible for seeking it.

-Once the tender dossier is verified by the OS and finally approved the DEU, the JTS shall initiate the procurement procedure including publication or sending invitations and selecting companies (legal persons) or individuals (natural persons).
+Once the tender dossier is verified by the OS and approved by the DEU, the JTS shall initiate the procurement procedure including publication or sending invitations and selecting companies (legal persons) or individuals (natural persons).
 They will ensure that the requirements in the related TASC are respected.
 After selection of a company or individual the JTS shall prepare a contract if applicable.

 The contract dossier (including publication or invitation letters, records of the selection procedure and a draft contract with all necessary annexes) will be submitted to and approved by the OS which is responsible for contract signature after obtaining, when required by the TASC ToR, the prior approvals from the DEU.